The information in this section applies to you if you have completed a teacher education program outside of Canada.

 If you have studied and/or taught in an education system that is significantly different from the education system in Canada, we may ask you to complete a familiarization program to learn about the culture and curriculum of the Canadian education system before we grant you a certificate.
 The familiarization program adds to the knowledge and experience you already have and prepares you for a successful career in education in BC.

 As part of the familiarization program, you will need to complete 12 credits of teacher education courses related to your subject area(s) and a practicum through a BC university.
-Many applicants who are asked to complete a familiarization program choose to complete the one-year Professional Qualification Program (PQP) offered by Simon Fraser University in Burnaby, BC.
-The PQP satisfies the requirements of a familiarization program.
+Regardless of the university you choose to attend, familiarization programs usually take approximately one year to complete.
+Many applicants who are asked to complete a familiarization program choose to complete Simon Fraser University's Professional Qualification Program or the University of British Columbia's Teacher Updating Program.

 We will tell you in our evaluation letter if you must complete a familiarization program.
-You will need this letter to enroll in the PQP at Simon Fraser University or in teacher education courses at another BC post-secondary institution.
+You will need this letter to enroll in a university's courses or education program.

 You must be a person of a good and moral character.
 We evaluate your suitability (or what we call "fitness") to teach based on some of the documents you must submit as part of your application.
 These include: